d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 extraction.
 This reduces the training time and the memory required to store model parameter gradients.

-You must note that, during image augmentation, we use the mean values and standard deviations of the three RGB channels for the entire ImageNet data set for normalization.
+You must note that, during image augmentation, we use the mean values and standard deviations of the three RGB channels for the entire ImageNet dataset for normalization.
 This is consistent with the normalization of the pre-trained model.

 ```{.python .input  n=6}
 def get_net(ctx):